 He wasn’t the first to reach the roof of Africa (that honor goes to Hans Meyer and Ludwig Purtscheller), but he was one of the most committed.
 Reusch, a German missionary working in the Kilimanjaro region, first made it to the top in 1926, during which trek he was the first to ever spot the crater that now bears his name (because early trekkers each took different routes to the top, many of Kili’s most famous landmarks weren’t immediately recognized).

-Then he climbed the mountain another 49 times, give or take.
+Then he climbed the mountain another 64 times, give or take (Reusch successfully summited 49 times, but ascended the mountain, at least in part, 65 times).
 He may not have won the sprint up the mountain, but no one can beat the man’s endurance.
-In fact the crater was named for Reusch in 1954, as part of a ceremony in which the Tanganyikan government awarded Reusch a medal—and everlasting fame—in recognition of his 25th successful summit.
+In fact the crater was named for Reusch in 1935, as part of a ceremony in which the Tanganyikan government awarded Reusch a medal—and everlasting fame—in recognition of his 25th successful summit.

 But Reusch is notorious for another reason.
 He was the first to spot a carcass of a frozen leopard near the summit and, seasoned explorer that he was, he made certain to document it, snapping a photograph and slicing off an ear (if that seems unnecessary, it could have been worse; Reusch originally attempted to remove the head, but after failing to do so, “settled” for an ear).